envoyproxy/learnenvoy/_articles/routing-basics.md

 This article discusses Envoy's routing in more detail.
 You may have already seen how routing works
 [on your laptop](on-your-laptop.html)
-but now you can see more of how routes are defined for simple round-robin load-balancing.
-We will also cover how listeners are configured for your services, both through static files, and dynamically.
+but now you can see more of how routes, clusters, and listeners are configured with static files.

 ## Routing components

 ### Route

 A route is a set of rules that match virtual hosts to clusters and allow you to create traffic shifting rules.
+Routes are configured either via static definion, or via the route discovery service (RDS).

 ### Cluster